fbpx

 A helmet goes on your head or skull, right?
 The same place Paul tells us which should destroy every thought that comes against the knowledge of God.

-To give us thoughts of lies of who God is, making us doubt in God, fearful and anxious of things which would distract us from the power of God.
+To give us thoughts of lies of who God is, making us doubt God, fearful and anxious of things which would distract us from the power of God.

 Instead of focusing on the lies of the enemy, let us be reminded daily of what Jesus did for us on the cross.